Or Login using BecomeGorgeous

 Tip No. 3: Take a closer look at your skincare routine

 Review labels on your products too.
 It's possible that the routine that you are following is not suitable for acne-prone skin.
 In which case, you will need to tweak it to match your skin needs.
 You may also have to change your product lineup to favor non-comedogenic options.

 Tip No. 4: Refrain from stressing out and staying up late:

 Sleep deprivation causes all sorts of changes in the way your body behaves down to the cellular level.
-In relation to your acne, hormones go haywire, while certain biochemical reactions render your skin weaker and becomes more prone to inflammation and infection.
+In relation to your acne, hormones go haywire, while certain biochemical reactions render your skin weaker and become more prone to inflammation and infection.

 Tip No. 5: Be choosy with what you fuel up your body with

 Make sure to derive your energy from clean sources only.
 Stay away from processed foods which your body has a harder time digesting because of all the unnatural, synthetic ingredients that these foods contain.